-A good rule of thumb is to give your Guinea pig a small slice of banana peel that is about 1 inch in length.
-You can offer this snack once every three days or so.
+A good rule of thumb is to give your guinea pig a small slice of banana peel that is about 1 inch in length.
+You can offer this snack once every 3 days or so.
 Giving your guinea pig too much at once can cause diarrhea, so make sure to ration their portions.

 Nutrients in Banana Peels

 Banana peels are chock-full of as many nutrients, if not more, than the fruit itself.
-Banana peels are chock-full of awesome nutrition like:
+Banana peels are full of awesome nutrition like:

 The healthful banana peel can help your piggy maintain their blood sugar levels and aid in overall heart health.